odoo/technical-training/README.md

 ## Problem 1: Instructors (OpenAcademy)

-In the previous training module ([Model Inheritance](../04-model-inheritance)), we have added fields on the contacts (model `res.partner`).
-The boolean field `instructor` distinguishes between instructors and other contacts, and a read- only field shows the sessions attended by a given contact.
-Make these fields appear on the form and search views of this model with view inheritance.
+In the openacademy module, we have added fields on the contacts (model `res.partner`).
+The boolean field `instructor` distinguishes between instructors and other contacts, and a read-only field shows the sessions attended by a given contact.

-- **Hint**: the form view to inherit from has the id `base.view_partner_form`.
+For now we've created a new view.
+The more efficient way would be to have only "one" view per type of view for the res.partner model.

 ## Problem 2: Library Management